AlexsLemonade/OpenPBTA-analysis/analyses/focal-cn-file-preparation/README.md

 * `02-add-ploidy-consensus.Rmd` - This is very similar to the CNVkit file prep (`01-add-ploidy-cnvkit.Rmd`).
 However, there are instances in the consensus SEG file where `copy.num` is `NA` which are removed.
 See the notebook for more information.
+This notebook also prepares lists of copy number bed files by sample for use in the implementation of bedtools coverage in `run-bedtools.snakemake`.

+* `03-add-cytoband-status-consensus.Rmd` - This notebook reads in the bedtools coverage output files and defines the dominant copy number status for each chromosome arm.
+The GISTIC dominant status by chromsome arm is then compared to our calls.

-* `03-prepare-cn-file.R` - This script performs the ranges to annotation mapping using the GENCODE v27 GTF included via the data download step; it takes the ControlFreeC file or a SEG (e.g., CNVkit, consensus SEG) file prepared with `01-add-ploidy-cnvkit.Rmd` and  `02-add-ploidy-cnvkit.Rmd` as input.
+* `04-prepare-cn-file.R` - This script performs the ranges to annotation mapping using the GENCODE v27 GTF included via the data download step; it takes the ControlFreeC file or a SEG (e.g., CNVkit, consensus SEG) file prepared with `01-add-ploidy-cnvkit.Rmd` and  `02-add-ploidy-cnvkit.Rmd` as input.
   **The mapping is limited to _exons_.**
   Mapping to cytobands is performed with the [`org.Hs.eg.db`](https://doi.org/doi:10.18129/B9.bioc.org.Hs.eg.db) package.
   A table with the following columns is returned: